1. Introduction

 Ophør af opholds- og legeområde

-E 51 Open area and play area
+E 51 Living and play area

 E53 Speed reduction area